QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Experiments

 \subsection{More Analysis}

-\paragraph{Factor Generalizability} To evaluate factor robustness under significant market distribution shifts, we conduct a zero-shot transfer experiment where the factors mined and selected on CSI 300 are directly deployed on CSI 500 and the S\&P 500 without any re-optimization or market-specific adaptation.
-As shown in Figure~\ref{fig:cumulative_returns}, QuantaAlpha demonstrates substantially stronger out-of-distribution generalization than all baselines.
-A clear divergence emerges around December 2023, when competing methods begin to stagnate under shifts in market microstructure and volatility regimes, whereas QuantaAlpha sustains a stable upward trajectory.
-By the end of the evaluation period, it reaches a cumulative excess return of roughly \textbf{160\%} on CSI 500 and over \textbf{137\%} on the S\&P 500.
+\textbf{Factor Generalizability.} To evaluate factor robustness under significant market distribution shifts, we conduct a zero-shot transfer experiment where the factors mined and selected on CSI 300 are directly deployed on CSI 500 and the S\&P 500 without any re-optimization or market-specific adaptation.
+Zero-shot transfer is feasible because the factors use standard OHLCV-based operators and daily cross-sectional normalization mitigates cross-market scale differences.
+As shown in Figure~\ref{fig:intro_combined}, the factors mined on CSI 300 exhibit positive transfer performance on both CSI 500 and the S\&P 500.
+On CSI 500, QuantaAlpha remains broadly comparable to other alpha-mining baselines during the early evaluation period, but shows a stronger recovery and a higher terminal cumulative return after late 2024, outperforming AlphaAgent, RD-Agent, Alpha158, and the benchmark by the end of the test period.
+On the S\&P 500, QuantaAlpha also achieves competitive out-of-sample performance and attains the highest terminal return.
+By the end of the evaluation period, it reaches a cumulative excess return of roughly \textbf{40.28\%} on CSI 500 and over \textbf{19.1\%} on the S\&P 500.
 These results indicate that the discovered factors transfer beyond the source market and retain effectiveness under distribution shifts, rather than relying on market-specific historical patterns.